 It was actually rather easy to find out what kind of error this was.
 The virtual platform modeled an existing system, and we actually had reference hardware available.
 Thus, an engineer took two physical boards, and pushed them in at the same time (one in each hand, counting down from three to get the time precise).
 Turned out you were not supposed to do that.
 The system crashed, with the exact same stack trace as seen on the simulator!

 So, what we saw on Simics was also seen in the real world.
 It was a real bug in the software.
 The software had been written with the assumption that two boards would not be added in close succession.
 Makes sense that no one had thought about that – “who would do that?”
 Likely all previous testing had simply added one card at a time and checking that it worked correctly.
 What this case shows is the ability of a virtual platform and simulation in general to explore a larger set of possible system execution scenarios, as well as the need for developers to think through what can really happen.
 Not just what they hope will happen.
-I wrote about this phenomenon in a couple of earlier blog posts on the right mindset
+I wrote about this phenomenon in a couple of earlier blog posts on the

 In terms of fault injection, this is an example of varying the timing of events in the system to cover extreme cases that are difficult to hit in the lab (but which you can be sure will hit some user at some point).
-Being able to control the timing of events and injecting additional events is a key benefit of simulated hardware over real hardware (even if you build a robot
+Being able to control the timing of events and injecting additional events is a key benefit of simulated hardware over real hardware (even if you

 to inject electrical events).